cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 ### Supported OSM Keywords

- Only a subset of the OpenStreetMap keywords are handle by the importer.
-Here is the list of currently supported keywords per OpenStreetMap object type.
+ Only a subset of the OpenStreetMap keywords are handled by the importer.
+Here is the list of keywords currently supported for each OpenStreetMap object type:

 #### Node